vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 ## 7. Technical drawings and other documents

 Peakboard is usually very user and user interface centric.
 So the main task is to bring all necessary information to the user, in most cases this is structured data.
 However there are a couple of use cases where documents are used, typically all kinds of technical drawings or documents containing additional instructions on certain processes.
 There are two situation seen very often: Assembly instructions for the user who are doing any kind of assembly or quality check instructions for user who carrying out quality checks.
-The documents are handled in SAP through the CV0XX transaction (document info record).
+The documents are handled in SAP through the **CV0XX** transaction (document info record).
 The document info record usually points to the original source of the document, but this depends on the underlying document mangement system (DMS).
 Most common is just an http endpoint that can be used directly in Peakboard similiar to downloading a document from Sharepoint.
 We already discussed this pattern in [this article](/Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.html).

 ## 8. Loading gate monitor
 In the process of dispatching outbound deliveries' packages or palets are often put onto the trucks through different loading gates depending on the transport carrier.
 This can be a source of very annoying problems if done wrong.
 There is a simple version of loading gate monitors just showing the destination region, carrier or whatever helps the handling agent to cross check if his currently handled package fits to to the truck behind the loading gate (see screenshot of [this template](https://templates.peakboard.com/Overview-Truck-Loading/en)).
 The even more sophisticated version is to use additional hardware connected to the Peakboard app to actively cross check the process, e.g. a barcode scanner or RFID reader.
 The Peakboard app can then directly check and confirm with SAP the the outbound delivery is loaded onto the truck.

 ## 9. Inventory
 The Peakboard app is usually used on a mobile device and is replacing the printed inventory list.
-The most common way to do this is to use standardized BAPIs like BAPI_INVENTORYCOUNT_SUBMIT and BAPI_INVENTORYCOUNT_POSTDIFF.
-The whole process that is usually managed though the MI0X transactions can be completely or in parts done by the Peakboard application.
+The most common way to do this is to use standardized BAPIs like **BAPI_INVENTORYCOUNT_SUBMIT** and **BAPI_INVENTORYCOUNT_POSTDIFF**.
+The whole process that is usually managed though the **MI0X** transactions can be completely or in parts done by the Peakboard application.

 ## 10. Collect machine data from OPC UA and PLCs
 Machine data is collected and submitted to SAP (mostly to SAP MES or SAP PP, but not limited to that).
 On the Peakboard side there are typical machine interfaces like OPC UA or a native connction to the PLC (Siemens, Beckhof, Rockwell, etc...).
 Typical values are machine status (usage time, fault codes), cycle time and of course good and reject count.
 Depending on the data and usage it might make sense to submit it directly in real time or store it first in a local database of Peakboard Hub and submit it asynchronously.
 As this process is highly customziable it's usually done through indvidual Z function modules on the SAP side.